steveknoblock/seseragi/README.md

-# Seseragi
+# Seseragi #

-# Seseragi Ome
+# Seseragi Ome #

 The basic design with a minimal feature set.
-It supports the modular stacking sections pages and offers two different semantics, DIV and SECTION.
+It supports the modular stacking sections pages.